GabLeRoux/docker-gitlab-ci-lint/ReadMe.md

 ### Why?

-I wrote some project generators using [cookiecutter](https://github.com/audreyr/cookiecutter) and managed to generate `.gitlab-ci.yml` files so I wanted to lint them in the ci to know when I break things.
+I wrote some project generators using [cookiecutter](https://github.com/audreyr/cookiecutter) and managed to generate `.gitlab-ci.yml` files.
+I wanted to lint them in the ci to know when I break things.

 ### Is this safe?